Parthgairola/Workforce-Attrition-Analysis-/README.md

 ## Assumptions
 1. Replacement cost is estimated as a percentage of annual salary based on employee job level.
 Employees in higher job levels (Senior) are assumed to cost more to replace.
     For Example : Replacement Cost Estimation
-    - Job Level 1 → 30% of Annual Salary wil be the replacement cost for this Employee
-    - Job Level 2 → 50% of Annual Salary
+    -- Job Level 1 → 30% of his Annual Salary will be the replacement cost for this Employee -- Job Level 2 → 50% of Annual Salary
-    - Job Level 3 → 80% of Annual Salary
+    -- Job Level 3 → 80% of Annual Salary
-    - Job Level 4 → 120% of Annual Salary
+    -- Job Level 4 → 120% of Annual Salary
-    - Job Level 5 → 150% of Annual Salary
+    -- Job Level 5 → 150% of Annual Salary

 2. Attrition Level is categorized as:
     - High → Attrition Rate ≥ 25%